bryanibit/blog.io/_posts/2018-7-27-miscellaneous.md

 Tantalizingly close.
 We got dragged into along the way.
 Pour these ingredients into the pot with everything else we’ve discussed, simmer over a low flame, and savor the aroma of success.
+Reference collapsing will kick in(起作用) to eliminate it.
+Move semantics can really pull that off, and that grants the feature an aura worthy of legend.
+Legends, however, are generally the result of exaggeration

 ## 鞋狗（译）